TudorPitic/Django-website/README.md

 # Django-website

-This is a blog-like website where different users can make post articles and add pictures
+This is a blog-like website where different users can post articles and add pictures